The library will provide a new world class facility and landmark building at the heart of the University’s Clifton precinct.

 Working from the inside out

-The interior design strategy was developed through consultation with both students and staff and looks to define areas were students can either work in a social, collaborative or private manner.
+The interior design strategy was developed through consultation with both students and staff and looks to define areas where students can either work in a social, collaborative or private manner.
 The scheme looks to promote wellbeing for all users by introducing a palette of natural materials and colours derived from the local landscape.
 Views out of the building create a strong focal point and a variety of furniture solutions support different working methodologies.
 Key to the design was creating a strong identity for the building, which was grounded in the city and culture of Bristol.